aysenurkamiloglu/food-recipe-site/README.md

 # Final Project for Kodluyoruz 139.
 Bursa Front-End Web Development Bootcamp

 In this project, I created a recipe site using the Spoonacular Food API.
 The Spoonacular API has a daily limit of 150 requests.
 This project is my first React project.
+There are still some deficiencies in the project that I tried to fix at some points.

 ### Home Page 1
 ![site](https://user-images.githubusercontent.com/77462852/184551487-144d4335-1602-44ed-9bd6-cfb748ed883e.PNG)